 Professional Dev Officer

 Aerospace Education Officer

 Drug Demand Officer

 - Lt Col I Rosenberg

 - Public Affairs Officer

 - C/Maj Proffitt

 Glider Orientation Rides, September 2-3, Prineville, OR.
 Maj Ireson’s announcement follows.
-Quick action on your part is necessary to get a spot.
+Note: All spots have been filled.

 We expect that we will again be able to camp out in the Prineville EAA hangar as in the past, and that the EAA chapter will provide breakfasts and lunches for a nominal cost.
 For cadets planning on glider rides, there will be a $20 participation fee to offset organizational expenses.

 Participation will be limited in order for everyone attending to have the ability to take one glider ride each day they are present.
 If you want to register, contact Capt.
 Jerry Campbell now, at email@example.com with your name, CAPID, squadron, weight, and dates attending.
 If you have questions, contact Capt Campbell at the email above or at 775-247-3442.
 More detailed information will be provided in the near future.